danse-inelastic/pyre/docs/VNFinstallguide.rst

 - For apache: /var/log/httpd
 - For vnf: $VNF_EXPORT/log

-If there are problems with importing 'histogram.hdf', try this link: http://dev.danse.us/trac/histogram/wiki/Install-0.1_from_svn

 You could also try running VNF out of </home/username>/dv/tools/pythia-0.8/vnf instead of </home/username>/alpha.
 This directory should already exist if you installed Make.mm correctly.